CorniiDog/lightning_parser_lib/README.md

-# Connor's Lightning Parser Lib (LPL)
+# Connor's Lightning Research Application (LRA)

-The Connor's Lightning Parser Lib (LPL) is an extremely powerful analysis utility with a simplistic front-end in mind.
+The Connor's Lightning Research Application (LRA)is an extremely powerful analysis utility with a simplistic front-end in mind.

 The analyzer is capable of processing millions of LYLOUT datapoints in mere minutes by using a SQL database back-end for initial filtering, and then uses optimized work-arounds for computationally expensive methods that omit square-root and trig functions for distances between points.
 Not to mention it's back-end parses most data with indexes (list[int], list[list[int]], etc.) instead of the entire data itself.
 Additionally, it uses multi-processing when necessary to accelerate processes.